-The sore and achy knees arise due to overusing ligaments or improper or lack of stretching before a good run in the cold weather.
-Other conditions that also fall under this condition are anterior pain syndrome, chondromalacia patella, iliotibial band syndrome, and patellofemoral malalignment.
+The sore and achy knees arise due to overusing ligaments or improper or lack of stretching before a good run.
+Other conditions that fall under this condition are anterior pain syndrome, chondromalacia patella, iliotibial band syndrome, and patellofemoral malalignment.

-Here’s a bit more information about the conditions mentioned above:
+Here’s a bit more information about this condition.

 Also known as the jumper’s knee, it’s common among those leading a vigorously active lifestyle with high-intensity training and activities.
-Pain is felt when the person engages his/ her knees.
-Some significant symptoms include weakness, knee effusion, instability, locking, and grating.
+Pain is felt when you engage your knees.
+Significant symptoms include weakness, knee effusion, instability, locking, and grating.

 This refers to the softening and breaking down of the cartilage located on the underside of the kneecap occurring due to the rubbing together of the kneecap and thigh bone.